r5valkyrie/docs/docs/mrvn-radiant.md

 CTRL + Z serves as Undo while CTRL + Y serves as Do.

-The toolbar can be dragged from the dot cluster symbol to be expanded and / or docked verticallym, to the side.
+The toolbar can be dragged from the dot cluster symbol to be expanded and / or docked vertically, to the side.
 This will reveal many additional functionalities.

+For more settings, go to Edit -> Preferences.

+R5V can be launched directly from MRVN-Radiant; the launch settings are in Edit -> Preferences -> Settings category -> Launch.

 # Chapter 1: Entities